Long-Term Patterns for the Medically Lost

 - access to external support

-Signs that often indicate constructive movement include:
+Signs that may indicate constructive movement include:

 - clearer baselines